These are links to other websites that may be of interest to you.

 It is free to walk or ride a bicycle into the park, but you need to purchase a parking pass for cars, trucks, or motorcycles.
 Passes can be purchased for either a one-time or annual (unlimited) use.
 You then purchase tickets or passes to use any of the fee-based rides, entertainments, or exhibits.

-I have recently discovered that our of all the picnic pavillions, only 2 located near the main train depot are available to rent with you providing your own food.
-The cost has skyrocketed from a very reasonable $75 to $450!!!
-The other much nicer pavillions are still available, but in addition to the incredible fee, you have to purchase your food services from their catering division.
-What a rip-off!!!!!
+I have recently discovered that of all the beautiful picnic pavillions scattered around the park, only 2 located near the main train depot are available to rent with you providing your own food.
+The remainder require you purchase the park's catering services.

 The Atlanta Campaign, is a non-profit living history organization that sponsors Civil War Reenactments.